longvv/push-notification-service/Technical_docs.md

-# Technical Code Documentation
+# Technical Documentation

-This document provides detailed technical documentation for the Push Notification Service codebase, explaining the architecture, patterns, and implementation details.
+This document provides detailed technical documentation for the Push Notification Service codebase, explaining the current architecture, patterns, and implementation details.

+## Current Implementation Status

+For a detailed overview of which features are implemented vs. planned, please refer to the [Implementation Status](IMPLEMENTATION_STATUS.md) document.

 ## Project Structure